turcato-niccolo/ros_arduino_bridge/README.md

-For ROS Kinetic, Ubuntu 16.04 and Python2 (might work with ROS Indigo and Ubuntu 14.04)
+Tested for ROS Melodic, Ubuntu 18 and Python2 (originally developed for ROS Kinetic in Ubuntu 16)

 Table of Contents
 =================